Akuli/python-tutorial/files.md

 Doesn't seem like it did anything.
 But actually it created a `hello.txt` somewhere on our system.
 On Windows it's probably in `C:\Users\YourName`, and on most other systems it should be in `/home/yourname`.
-You can open it with notepad or any other plain text editor your system comes with.
+You can open it with notepad or any other plain text editor your system comes with by opening the folder that contains the file and then double-clicking the file.

 So how does that code work?